ericcurtin/dnf-bootc/README.md

 ## Features

-- Automatically appends packages transactions to `/var/Containerfile`.
+- Automatically appends install/remove packages transactions to `/var/Containerfile`.
-- Rebuilds using `podman build` after each modification of a package.
+- Rebuilds using `podman build` after each transaction.
 - Only triggers when using `/var/dnf-bootc` command, not when using `dnf` command.

 ## Features not available